UnclassedPenguin/bales/README.md

 ## To-do:
+  - Add "-between" to list dates between one and another
   - Make default list only list the current month. add -all flag to show entire database
     - Do I actually want this?
 Hmm...
   - Add an ability to get average.
 For square/round.
 Maybe by group as well.
 For daily weekly monthly?